 Can you create a sense of closeness or intimacy with a complete stranger?
 Psychology research says, yes, you can.

-Nearly 20 years ago, a team of psychology researchers led by Arthur Aron (1997) conducted an experiment that demonstrated that you can create a sense of closeness or intimacy with another person simply by asking and answering a set of 36 questions together.
+More than 20 years ago, a team of psychology researchers led by psychologist Arthur Aron (1997) conducted an experiment that demonstrated that you could create a sense of closeness or intimacy with another person simply by asking and answering a set of 36 questions together.

 But was the closeness produced in the experimental condition the same as the real closeness we feel with long-time partners and friends?

-Instructions: Take turns reading each question aloud to one another, with both people answering the question posed.
-In the original experiment, subjects were asked to spend only 15 minutes on each set of questions, but you can spend as much time or as little time as you’d like.
+In the original experiment, the participants were asked to spend only about 15 minutes on each set of questions.
+But you can spend as much, or as little, time as you’d like.

 2. Would you like to be famous?
 In what way?

 3. Before making a telephone call, do you ever rehearse what you’re going to say?
 Why?

 4. What would be a “perfect” day for you?

 5. When did you last sing to yourself?
 To someone else?